cilium/cilium/Documentation/gettingstarted/aws.rst

 Step 1: Create AWS secrets
 ===========================

-Before install Cilium, a new Kubernetes Secret with the AWS Tokens needs to be in place, that secret will allow Cilium to gather the info from the Amazon AWS API.
+Before installing Cilium, a new Kubernetes Secret with the AWS Tokens needs to be added to your Kubernetes cluster.
+This Secret will allow Cilium to gather information from the AWS API which is needed to implement ToGroups policies.

 AWS Access keys and IAM role
 ------------------------------

 To create a new access token the `following guide can be used
 <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration>`_.
-These keys need to have certain permission set:
+These keys need to have certain permissions set:

 .. code-block:: javascript